Location and Description

 Risk reduction measures include construction of roller compacted concrete (RCC) overtopping protection and renovations to the principal spillway.
 Spillway renovations include stabilization via post-tensioned rock anchors, which will require drilling through the dam and into the rock below.
 The top of the concrete weir will be removed and replaced as part of the anchoring.
 The training walls will be raised in order to flatten the slope of the embankment and will be refaced with new concrete that will be architecturally stamped and stained to mimic the existing stone walls downstream of the dam.
 The existing stonewalls downstream of the dam will also be replaced with architecturally treated concrete walls.
 Other improvements include renovations of the existing lake drain system which will include a new section of 24-inch ductile iron pipe, a control tower which includes two 24-inch sluice gates and an access bridge.

 Long Term Plan

 Routine inspections and maintenance of the dam will continue.
 An emergency action plan will be revised and shared with local emergency management officials once it is completed.

-Shawnee State Park web page.
+Additional park information may be found on the Shawnee State Park web page.

 No news items at this time.